svoop/ogn_client-ruby/README.md

 :point_up: Raw APRS messages as returned by `aprs.gets` are "ASCII-8BIT" encoded and may contain tailing whitespace.
 The parser removes this whitespace and converts the string to "UTF-8".

-The factory method `OGNClient::Message.parse` will return one an instance of `OGNClient::Sender`, `OGNClient::Receiver`, `OGNClient::comment` or [raise an error](#errors).
+The factory method `OGNClient::Message.parse` will return one an instance of `OGNClient::Sender`, `OGNClient::Receiver`, `OGNClient::Comment` or [raise an error](#errors).
 When this happens, either the message is crippled, the [OGN](http://glidernet.org) specifications have changed or you have found a bug in the parser code.
 You may want to store such messages, [file a bug](#community-support) and replay them once the bug has been fixed.

 #### OGNClient::Sender